 Even if a person provides this information to the best of their ability, it is likely that the SSA will deny their claim because many applicants do not suffer from one of the listed conditions that automatically qualify them for SSI.
 Instead, it is usually necessary for claimants to demonstrate that they suffer from a condition that has lasted at least 12 months or is likely to result in death.
 Furthermore, they need to prove that this condition prevents them from working a full-time job.

-This process often requires multiple appeals, as a claimant’s best chance for success involves attending a hearing before an Administrative Law Judge where applicants and their legal representation can present evidence in-person to neutral third party.
+This process often requires multiple appeals, as a claimant’s best chance for success involves attending a hearing before an Administrative Law Judge where applicants and their disability representative can present evidence in-person to neutral third party.
 This multifaceted Buckhead SSI claims process can take up to two years to resolve.

 The SSA provides monthly income to SSI recipients.
 The amount varies slightly every year with the Cost of Living Adjustment; for 2019, SSI benefits are $771 per month.
 A successful SSI claim will also automatically enroll an applicant in Medicaid.
 Additionally, there are multiple state programs available in Buckhead such as food stamps that can help SSI recipients make ends meet.
 It follows that a successful Buckhead SSI claim can make a substantial difference in a family’s finances.